healthchecks/healthchecks/templates/docs/api.md

     In this example, if a check named "Backups" exists, it will be returned.
     Otherwise, a new check will be created and returned.

+success_kw
+:   string, optional, default value: "".

+    Specifies the keywords for classifying inbound email messages as "Success" signals.
+    Separate multiple keywords using commas.

+    Use this field in combination with the `filter_subject` and `filter_body` fields.
+    Setting `filter_subject` to `true` enables filtering on the email subject line, `filter_body` enables filtering on the entire email body.
+SITE_NAME supports both plain text and HTML email messages.

+    Example:

+    <pre>{"filter_subject": true, "success_kw": "SUCCESS,COMPLETED"}</pre>

+    In this example, the email counts as success if the Subject line contains either the word "SUCCESS" or the word "COMPLETED".

+failure_kw
+:   string, optional, default value: "".

+    Specifies the keywords for classifying inbound email messages as "Failure" signals.
+    Separate multiple keywords using commas.

+    Use this field in combination with the `filter_subject` and `filter_body` fields.
+    Setting `filter_subject` to `true` enables filtering on the email subject line, `filter_body` enables filtering on the entire email body.
+SITE_NAME supports both plain text and HTML email messages.

+    Example:

+    <pre>{"filter_subject": true, "failure_kw": "FAILED, ERROR"}</pre>

+    In this example, the email counts as failure if the Subject line contains either the word "FAILED" or the word "ERROR".

+filter_subject
+:   boolean, optional, default value: false.

+    Enables filtering of inbound email messages by looking for keywords in their subject lines.
+See also the `success_kw` and `failure_kw` fields.

+filter_body
+:   boolean, optional, default value: false.

+    Enables filtering of inbound email messages by looking for keywords in their message body.
+See also the `success_kw` and `failure_kw` fields.

+subject
+:   string, optional, default value: "".

+    **Deprecated**.
+Use the `success_kw`, `filter_subject` and `filter_body` fields
+    instead.

+    Specifies the keywords for classifying inbound email messages as "Success" signals.
+    Separate multiple keywords using commas.
+If any of the keywords is found in an email message's Subject line, the email message will count as "Success".

+    Set this field to "" (an empty string) to consider all inbound email messages as "Success" (unless they match any keywords listed in `subject_fail` and are thus classified as "Failure").

+    Example:

+    <pre>SUCCESS,COMPLETED</pre>

+    In this example, the email counts as success if the Subject line contains either the word "SUCCESS" or the word "COMPLETED".

+subject_fail
+:   string, optional, default value: "".

+    **Deprecated**.
+Use the `failure_kw`, `filter_subject` and `filter_body` fields
+    instead.

+    Specifies the keywords for classifying inbound email messages as "Failure" signals.
+    Separate multiple keywords using commas.
+If any of the keywords is found in an email message's Subject line, the email message will count as "Failure".

+    Set this field to "" (an empty string) to perform no "Failure" classification.

+    Example:

+    <pre>FAILED,ERROR</pre>

+    In this example, the email counts as failure if the Subject line contains either the word "FAILED" or the word "ERROR".

 ### Response Codes

 201 Created